 But these pointers are just the tip of the iceberg.
 Let us take a more in-depth look at how to choose the best inflatable bed and some of the key features to look out for.

 What’s The Ideal Height?

 Thickness varies, but most blow up beds are either single or double height.
 Single-height types (low profile) are generally between 7 and 13 inches tall.
 Double-height mattresses (raised) are usually between 18 and 22 inches high.

 Double-height mattresses are easier to get in and out of than the single-height.
-The taller beds are a better choice for older adults or adults who will use for an extended period of time.
+The taller beds are a better choice for older adults or adults who will use them for an extended period of time.